 Aptem, says Palmer, has led to some critical transformations of the YMCA’s training and education delivery.

-“Aptem has allowed us to merge our MIS and our learner portfolio systems into one place, so we can now truly go out and say we have an end-to-end system for our learners and employers, which is great for apprenticeships.
-It has also given us our first foray into ePortfolios for our education learners, which is brand new for them, so that’s a huge step forward.”
+“Aptem has allowed us to merge our MIS and our learner portfolio systems into one place.
+We can now truly go out and say we have an end-to-end system for our learners and employers.
+This is great for apprenticeships.
+It has also given us our first foray into ePortfolios for our education learners, which is brand new for them.
+It’s a huge step forward.”

 And Aptem has proven to be critical in the transition to 100% remote delivery during the Covid-19 pandemic: